Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Evading the Impossibility Result: The Strategy at a High-Level

-Arguably, this is the best the processes can do for capturing the actual execution.
-For the time being, let us suppose that the processes somehow can compute~$E'$ and each process is able to read it from the shared memory.
-With the help of~$E'$, the processes can easily satisfy soundness, each process simply needs to locally test whether $E'$ is linearizable; however completeness cannot be satisfied: if $E$ is not linearizable, $E'$ might or might not be linearizable (see again the history at the bottom in Figure~\ref{fig-stretch}).
-This discussion suggests a weaker version of the distributed runtime verification problem, requiring soundness and a \emph{weaker} version of completeness where processes are allowed to output \emph{false positives}, i.e., they do not report \error although the actual history of \m{A} is not linearizable.
-In fact, this weaker version of the problem can be formally defined and shown to be solvable~\cite{thesis-valeria}.
-This result is not completely satisfactory because, after all, the main motivation of any verification technique is to detect incorrect solutions.
-But we can do better, as explained next.
+Arguably, this is the best the processes can do in any verifier \m{V} for detecting the actual history of \m{A}.
+For the time being, let us suppose that the processes somehow can compute~$E'$, and are able to write it to and read it from the shared memory.
+With the help of~$E'$, the processes can easily satisfy soundness in a verifier, each process simply needs to locally test whether $E'$ is linearizable.
+Completeness however cannot be satisfied: if $E$ is not linearizable, $E'$ might or might not be linearizable (see again the example at the bottom in Figure~\ref{fig-stretch}).
+This discussion suggests a weaker version of the distributed runtime verification problem, requiring soundness and a weaker version of completeness where processes are allowed to output \emph{false positives}, i.e.,~\error is not reported although the actual history of \m{A} is not linearizable.
+This weaker version of the problem can be formally defined and shown to be solvable~\cite{thesis-valeria}.
+However, this result is not completely satisfactory, since, after all, the main motivation of any runtime verification technique is preventing incorrect responses.
+We can do better, as explained next.

-We can look at the limitation above from a positive perspective, since in some sense the detected history~$E'$ might ``fix'' the incorrect history $E$ of \m{A}.
-We can take the mechanism that computes $E'$ and use it to produce a \emph{new} implementation, denoted $\m{A}^*$, where processes output the responses obtained from~\m{A}, somehow together with the captured history $E'$.
-In a sense, the idea in $\m{A}^*$ is to make asynchrony an ``ally'' instead of an ``enemy'': in the case $E$, the actual execution of \m{A}, is not linearizable, if the delays are short, then $E'$ will not be linearizable, hence the mistake can be detected; and if delays are long, then $E'$ will be linearizable, hence the mistake cannot be detected but $E'$ ``fixes'' $E$.
-Thus, \m{A} can be indirectly verified through $\m{A}^*$ because, as it will be shown, $\m{A}$ is linearizable if and only if $\m{A}^*$ is linearizable (both w.r.t. the same sequential object).

-In every execution $E^*$ of $\m{A}^*$, we now have that $E'$ ``sketches'' both the actual history $E^*$ of $\m{A}^*$ and the actual history $E$ of $\m{A}$, with the difference that the operations in $E'$ and $E$ now might ``shrink'', compared to $E^*$.
-This situation is schematized in Figure~\ref{fig-shrink}.
-We thus have the following: